What is organic food?

 It is quite common that people expect organic food to be perfect like conventional food.
 No flaws and stays the same all the time season to season and batch to batch.
 And maybe for years!

-Due to the nature of organic farming and processing of food products without additives, coloring, food enhancer and stabilizers.
-Food will be as natural as it can be, so at times, the taste, mouth feel would varies from time to time.
-Since coloring is not permitted the color might vary too from batch to batch.
+Due to the nature of organic farming and processing of food products without additives, colouring, food enhancer and stabilizers.
+Food will be as natural as it can be, so at times, the taste, mouth feel would vary from time to time.
+Since colouring is not permitted the colour might vary too from batch to batch.
 At times weevils or insects might happen as the grains and legumes are not treated with chemicals, it is a “ life food” whereby microorganisms not harmful to our health are still alive.
-It is dormant when stored in a cool dry place and best when refrigerated.
+It is dormant when stored in a cool, dry place and best when refrigerated.
 If there is still life in our food it shows that it is not a dead food.
 Food that has been highly processed, and adulterated are considered dead food as it gives no benefits to our health well being.